Arcaster42/rhymus/README.md

 ![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed/arcaster42/rhymus) [![Build Status](https://travis-ci.org/Arcaster42/rhymus.svg?branch=master)](https://travis-ci.org/Arcaster42/rhymus)

 # Rhymus

 An open-source rhyming game project designed for new developers and first-time contributors.

+## News

+As of October 29th, the project is nearly feature complete.
+With just a few more editions, **Rhymus will be finalized for the vanilla JavaScript edition**.
+Once that is set, **React and Vue branches will be opened**.
+I'd like to open them up some time in mid-November and by the end of November at the latest, so please help get the last pieces in!
+This has been a great project built entirely by the community, and I am incredibly grateful for everyone putting their time and effort into this.
+I look forward to see your work in the near future!

 ## Gameplay